NLnetLabs/rotonda/components/rotoro.md

 The large majority of this data will be BGP data, so the obvious question is: "why can't we just use BGP as the protocol to communicate between runtimes?".
 After all, BGP handles connection state, as well as data.
 The thing is that we decided to disassemble BGP data upon arrival in a channel transformer at the very arrival in `Rotonda`.

 Disassembling BGP serves two purposes, first it allows us to keep the `rotonda-store` as simple as possible, with only `(prefix, meta-data)` pairs.
-BGP packets are not structured this way: one packet can carry information for completely disparate prefixes (both IPv4 and IPv4).
+BGP packets are not structured this way: one packet can carry information for completely disparate prefixes (both IPv4 and IPv6).
 To store BGP packets more or less "as is" would require a relational storage model with extended query capabilities, e.g. a SQL database.

 Even if we think this would be a good idea, we would wind up with a pretty complex (de)serialization scheme, going from a Rust data-structure to a BGP packet and back.
-I haven't tried, but I bet that capturing a BGP packet in one type will be well neigh impossible.
+I haven't tried, but I bet that capturing a BGP packet in one type will be well nigh impossible.
 As a consequence inbound and outbound connections would have to be tied to all kinds of different types and ordering of types.

 ## So why not RTR?